Cities need to tackle car-based lifestyles.

 Mobilising citizens through public transport, walking, cycling and shared services means greater choice and develops sustainable habits.
 However, fulfilling citizens’ daily mobility requires complementarity between the various modes, to offer a seamless travel experience for all.

-In addition to an exploration of multimodality, the Policy Brief contains several global case studies that show the way forward:
+In our publication on multimodality, learn from several global case studies that show the way forward:

 Brest